PatilPranav49/localbuzz-backend/README.md

-# LocalBuzz 2.0 Backend
+# LocalBuzz Backend

 ## Overview

-LocalBuzz is a community discovery platform that helps users discover nearby businesses, offers, events, products, and announcements in their locality.
+LocalBuzz is a location-based community discovery platform that connects users with nearby businesses, local events, community announcements, and promotional offers.

-Business owners can register businesses, publish updates, and promote local engagement, while users can explore businesses through feeds, maps, search, and business profiles.
+The backend is built using **Spring Boot** and follows a **package-by-feature architecture**.
+It provides secure REST APIs for authentication, business management, community management, AI-powered content generation, administrative approval workflows, and personalized discovery feeds.

 ---

-## Features
+# Features

-### Authentication & Authorization
+## Authentication & Authorization

 * User Registration
 * User Login